mydumper/mydumper/README.md

  mydumper --exec "/usr/bin/gzip FILENAME"
 ```

 --exec is single threaded, similar implementation than Stream.
 The exec program must be an absolute path.
 FILENAME will be replaced by the filename that you want to be processed.
-You can set FILENAME in any place as argument.
+You can set FILENAME in any place as an argument.

 ## Defaults file